The Best Body Wash

 If you want to go (mostly) organic, Avalon Organics Nourishing Lavender Bath & Shower Gel was another popular option with testers.
 The gel has a strong, herbal scent that we enjoyed, though it did leave our skin a little drier than picks like Le Petit and SheaMoisture — $9 for 12 ounces.

 Our top pick for battling acne is Neutrogena’s Body Clear Body Wash.
 You’ve probably walked past this one in the drugstore: It features Neutrogena’s classic orange gel, which has a thick, slightly viscous texture that some testers found a little off-putting.
 But it lathers into a healthy foam with lots of bubbles and has a mild, clean scent that reminded us of fresh laundry.
 Neutrogena also came highly recommended by Dr. Lortscher, who suggested trying a salicylic acid-based product first if you’re battling acne.

 In fact, Neutrogena stood out because it had the highest salicylic acid content of all our finalists, at 2 percent (versus the 1 percent offered by Murad).
 Two percent is the highest concentration permitted by the FDA in over-the-counter salicylic acid treatments, and studies suggest a higher concentration is more effective than low-dose formulas.

 Neutrogena also surprised us by feeling quite gentle.
-It took extra scrubbing to clean away dirt, but unlike contenders such as Murad, our skin felt soft afterward — not stripped dry.
+It took extra scrubbing to leave our skin clean, but unlike contenders such as Murad, our skin felt soft afterward — not stripped dry.
 At $7 for an 8.5-ounce bottle, it’s also considerably cheaper than Glytone, our runner-up (which retails for $32).

 Runner-Up for Acne